richardmatusch/rename_jpgs/README.md

 ## **Observations and bugs:**

-I used this script at work over the course of 3 days and renamed over 4000 files.
-With most recent update there is only about 2% of incorrectly renamed files.
+I am using this script at work almost every day.
+With most recent update there is only about 1% of incorrectly renamed files.

 Bugs that I've noticed: